Jharkhand women's football team

 The Jharkhand women's football team is an Indian women's football team representing Jharkhand in the Senior Women's National Football Championship.

+History

 Their best performance at the Senior Women's National Football Championship was the semi-final appearance at the 2013–14 edition.

 Jharkhand's junior team were the runners-up of the National Junior Girls' Football tournament 2019–20 held at Kolhapur while, their sub-junior team were the champions of the National Sub-Junior Girls' Football tournament 2019–20 held in Cuttack.